Attracting the most qualified candidates to work for your company and sourcing top-performing individuals can feel like an uphill trek.

 Candidate sourcing is the proactive search for potential candidates to fill current job openings and build talent pipelines.This method is more effective than just posting an online ad and waiting for applicants to come to you.

 Sourcing efforts allow HR reps and recruiters to find candidates that are not actively seeking new roles but are open to exploring new opportunities.

 You're probably wondering — why do you have to source candidates when you can just share an ad on social media platforms or pay for job postings?

 Sourcing candidates for prospective jobs is a smart and tactical way to find the best candidates and reduce time to hire.

 According to a survey conducted by LinkedIn, almost everyone in the job market is open to hearing about new opportunities.
-Employees are consistently interested in new positions, but only about 36% of individuals are currently seeking a new job.
+Employees are consistently interested in relevant job openings, but only about 36% of individuals are currently seeking a new job.

 The act of candidate sourcing is crucial, but it may be overwhelming to think about where to begin.
 Luckily, there are tons of tools, both technological and organic, to help you source the best prospects for any given job.

 A sourcing tool is anything that you use in order to build and expand your talent pool.
 By constructing a repertoire of potential talent through various sourcing channels, you’ll have easy access to strong resumes should open positions become available later on.
 And with the rising cost of posting on job sites like Indeed and Glassdoor, this tactic saves you money while continually attracting quality candidates.